 Boilers that have a rating of 70kW or higher are classed as commercial, and therefore need a commercial flue, and this brings with it a responsibility for employers to take safety precautions.

-The flue is what removes the unusable products of combustion from your building.
-It works a bit like a house chimney or pipe, taking the unwanted substances and releasing them outside the building.
 Some people may use the word “chimney” when they mean flue.
 In terms of a commercial boiler flue, the chimney is the shaft which is home to the flue itself, so it is important to get the terminology right.

 Types of Flues